sandipsubedi/notes_ruby_on_rails/docs/data_structures/stack.md

 ```

 ### pop
-- Removes an item from the top, and returns that item
+- Removes an item from the end, and returns that item
 ```rb
 [74] pry(main)> stack
 => [1, 2, 3]